Smealm/hydra-launcher-stuff/README.md

    - Hydra would pass magnet links to Webtor and receive DDL links for downloading.

 7. **Optional seamless downloads** — automatically download the first source (e.g., SteamGG) and first host (e.g., GoFile) without prompting the user.
    - Combined with automatic EXE setting, this streamlines Hydra for casual users.

-6. **Implement [Webtor](https://webtor.io/) as a debrid service** — free torrent-to-DDL service with a 5MB/s speed cap.
-   - Hydra would forward magnet links to Webtor and receive DDL links in return.

-7. **Optional seamless downloads** — automatically download the first available source (e.g., SteamGG) and first host (e.g., GoFile) without prompting the user.
-   - Combined with automatic EXE configuration, this streamlines Hydra for casual users.

 8. **Automatic Steam depot identification** — currently, You rely on sources to specify the version of the game being provided.
    - By collecting depot data (update manifests) from Steam, Hydra can compare the listed files and their MD5 hashes against the local game files.